WokLibCodeClub/Using-Pygame-Zero/run_pgz/running_pgz.md

 ### Which version of Pygame Zero have you installed?

-Open a command window in Windows, or a Terminal window in MacOS (for instructions to do this refer to [installing Pygame Zero](../install_pgz/installing_pgz.md)) and type
+Open a Command window in Windows, or a Terminal window in MacOS (for instructions to do this refer to [installing Pygame Zero](../install_pgz/installing_pgz.md)) and type

 ```windows
 pip freeze